colinbouvry/GPGPU_Flocking/README.md

 <img align="left" src = "http://i.imgur.com/diTI9rE.jpg">
 <img align="left" src = "http://i.imgur.com/3v2dbJL.jpg">

 After listening to one of Robert's [talks at NVScene](http://www.ustream.tv/recorded/45396322#to00:24:54), I quickly came to understand that my boids would essentially need to be based within a particle system computed on the GPU, ideally through OpenGL and GLSL.
 This lead me on a search for some of the best ways to handle GPU based particle systems.
 In my search, I uncovered three main methodologies.

 ##FBO Ping-Pong

+Before even trying to implement any of the flocking sub-behaviors, I wanted to make sure I could work with a particle system that could easily and effortlessly give me the ability to have any particle in question query every other particle in the system.
+I would perform a simple neighbor count lookup and alter the particle's RGB in respect to this neighbor count.